ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 Clients provide the following as input to the issuance protocol:

-- Issuer name: identifies the Issuer.
+- Issuer name: An identifier for the Issuer.
 This is typically a host name that can be used to construct HTTP requests to the Issuer.
 - Issuer Public Key: `pkI`, with a key identifier `token_key_id` computed as described in {{issuer-configuration}}.